absmach/magistrala-docs/docs/api.md

 ## Reference

-API reference in the Swagger UI can be found at: [https://api.mainflux.io][api]
+API reference in the Swagger UI can be found at: [https://api.magistrala.abstractmachines.fr][api]

 ## Users

 ### Create User

-To start working with the Magistrala system, you need to create a user account.
+To start working with the Mainflux system, you need to create a user account.

 > Identity, which can be email-address (this must be unique as it identifies the user) and secret (password must contain at least 8 characters).